-This ancient bee known as Melipona bicheii or "Xunan kaab" by the locals in the Yucatan Peninsula, is stingless and endangered bee that produce a special type of honey.
+This ancient bee known as Melipona bicheii or "Xunan kaab" by the locals in the Yucatan Peninsula, is a stingless and endangered bee that produces a special type of honey.
 This "elixir" is an antioxidant that contains healing and nutritional properties so it is considered a "superfood" as well as being an essential tool in traditional Mayan medicine.

-At risk of dying along with the insect is a beekeeping tradition that for centuries has been sacred to the Maya for its spiritual benefits.
+At the risk of dying along with the insect is a beekeeping tradition that for centuries has been sacred to the Maya for its spiritual benefits.

 To the Maya, bees are imbued with mystical power, said to appear as messengers between the living world and the underworld.